palakshukla07/CSE-PROJECT/README.md

 # CSE-PROJECT Group B
 We were assigned the 2nd Sem Group Project by our Professor Dr.Sayed Mohammed Zeeshan.
-A total of 10 questions were given and these codes are written in this repository.

 The group members are:

 PALAK SHUKLA 22BCE10251

 SHATAKSHI GUHA 22BCE11589

 AISHWARY SINGH 22BCE11525

 SANYA MAURYA 22BCE11436

 ANSHUMAN NAYAK 22BCE10796

 HARSH RAI 22BCE11429

 BHASKAR RAI 22BCE11245

 ANSH NAYAN GUPTA 	22BAI10337

 VINAYAK BHANWAR	22BCE11478

 SHISHANT SINGH	22BCE11493

 SRAYASH KUMAR	22BCE11520